Choose one or more.

 There is a rich birdlife at Lake Arriesjön.
 Greylag geese, barnacle geese and a large number of duck species nest here.
 There are colonies of common tern and black headed gulls which nest on the islands.
 The lake with its dense thickets is a good place to rest up for many migrating birds.
 In order to avoid disturbing the birds you are not allowed to go ashore on the islands.
 The best place to watch for birds is possibly from one of the two viewing platforms, both of which have been made accessible to disabled visitors.

 There are several picnic places on the site, with benches, tables and fire places.
 One of the barbecue areas is suitable for disabled visitors.
-The industrial building will be renovated during 2014.
-Eventually there will, among other things, be a café opening in the building.

 Our visitors tend to swim by the southern parking but there is no prepared area.
 Swimming is at your own risk, bear in mind that the lake quickly becomes very deep.
 For your safety, we have put out a live preserver on the site.